 The conditions were now ripe for the Tree to grow.
 A shoot sprung from the seed.

 The conflict of Ice and Fire is not a genesis event.
-This is mythos, and its placement at the beginning of all things in the mythic cosmology is a coded symbol.
-It is not a historic genesis, but an eternal genesis, giving rise to all growth, all becoming, at all times, in all places, for the worlds of ice and fire give rise to the Tree of Life, a ceaseless process of becoming.
-The eternity of this process is due to its placement in the Otherworld beyond space and time.
+This is mythos, and its placement at the very beginning of mythic chronology is itself a coded symbol.
+It is not a historic genesis, but an eternal genesis, giving rise to all growth, all becoming, at all times, in all places – for the interaction of ice and fire give rise to the Tree of Life, a ceaseless process of becoming.